NourAlzway/use-router-with-events/README.md

 ## Example

-see the full example in the [examples] folder
+check the full example in the [examples] folder

 ## License

 This project is licensed under the MIT License.

+## Contributing

+Contributions are always welcome!, if you have any ideas, just open an issue and tell me what you think :) .